 1 A generalized language evaluation understanding (GLEU) metric has been proposed to evaluate GEC systems based on the grammaticality, fluency, and adequacy of output sentences, combined with human judgment.
 However, a recent study on reference-based GEC claimed that the correlation of GLEU with human quality judgments is inconclusive due to the lack of appropriate significance tests and discrepancies in the methods and datasets used.

-2 Crucially, Scribendi Inc.’s mock assignments (and the edited versions that prospective contractors submit to the company for evaluation) were not part of the training dataset for the Scribendi Accelerator.
-Therefore, the mock assignments could serve as material to test the Scribendi Accelerator among competing GEC tools.
+2 Crucially, Scribendi Inc.’s mock assignments (and the edited versions that prospective contractors submit to the company for evaluation) were not part of the training dataset for Scribendi AI.
+Therefore, the mock assignments could serve as material to test Scribendi AI among competing GEC tools.

 3 Corrections using all six GEC tools in this study were tested against American English.
 Thus, “learnt” in British English, for example, becomes “learned.”
 This further demonstrates the importance of context because Sentence 7 in that paragraph uses “learned” instead of “learnt.”
 See Sentence 7 in Appendix B.